 - Vote-by-Mail ballots will be mailed out starting Oct.
 5

-- The deadline to register to vote is Monday, Oct.
+- The deadline to register to vote with a mail-in ballot is Monday, Oct.
 19. To check your voter registration status, click here.

 - Early voting period runs from Oct.
 5 to Nov.
 2